RaspberryPiFoundation/weather-station/README.md

   `mv credentials.template credentials`

-1. Enable the cron scheduler to automatically start taking measurements.
-The measurements will be saved in the local MySQL database as well as uploaded to the Oracle Apex cloud database.
+1. The main entry points for the code are `log_all_sensors.py` and `upload_to_oracle.py`.
+These will be called by the [cron](http://en.wikipedia.org/wiki/Cron) scheduler to automatically take measurements.
+The measurements will be saved in the local MySQL database as well as uploaded to the Oracle Apex Database online (if you registered).

+  The template crontab file `crontab.save` is provided as a default.
+If you wish to change the measurement or upload frequency then edit this file before going onto the next step:

+  `nano crontab.save`

+  Press `Ctrl - O` then `Enter` to save and `Ctrl - X` to quit nano when you're done.

+1. Enable cron to automatically start taking measurements.

   `crontab < crontab.save`